Gabronx/Gabronx/README.md

-## Hi, my name is Gabriel, I'm a PHP developer and in my spare time I do some designs
+## Hello, my name is Gabriel, I'm a PHP developer and in my spare time I do some designs

 - 💻   PHP
 - 🌐   HTML | CSS | JavaScript | Bootstrap